!-- Facebook Pixel Code -->

-On the day of 2 February in the year 2020, the grand celebration happens on the lands of the Kerala region with immense gaiety.
-This splendour festival- Thaipooya Mahotsavam includes- Kavadiyattom performances, lord's chariots on the wheels, known as- the 'kavadi' and fireworks are the lively attraction.
+On the day of 28 January in the year 2021, the grand celebration happens on the lands of the Kerala region with immense gaiety.
+This splendor festival- Thaipooya Mahotsavam includes- Kavadiyattom performances, lord's chariots on the wheels, known as- the 'kavadi' and fireworks are the lively attraction.
 Majorly, the commemoration takes place in the whereabouts of Koorkancherry Sree Maheswara Temple at Koorkenchery in the district- Thrissur.
 The temple is situated at about 2 kilometers, which seems to be very near to Thrissur.
 The nearest airport is Cochin International Airport at a total distance of about 58 kilometers from Thrissur place.
-A big event takes place in the streets of Thrissur and devotees carry large processions with the idols of Lord Subrahmanya who is a famed as the son of Lord Shiva and Goddess Parvati in Hindu mythology.
-Admirers dance and celebrate this splendour while beating drums with sticks to please Lord in the temple complex.
+A big event takes place in the streets of Thrissur and devotees carry large processions with the idols of Lord Subrahmanya who is famed as the son of Lord Shiva and Goddess Parvati in Hindu mythology.
+Admirers dance and celebrate this splendor while beating drums with sticks to please Lord in the temple complex.

 The glances of the